Oh, that You would rend the heavens and come down, that the mountains might quake at Your presence-- (Isaiah 64:1 NASB)

 All day long, the prophets leaped about the altar they had made, calling loudly upon their god Baal to answer them.
 In what appeared to be a frenzy of supplication (or was it frustration), they even cut themselves until their blood flowed - with no effect.
 There was zero response from their 'god'.
 Of course the situation was not helped by Elijah who mocked that they should call louder as he must have been asleep, or on a journey.

 After they had given it their best shot, it was Elijah's turn.
 He began by repairing the ruined altar of the Lord with twelve stones (one for each tribe) and dug a trench around it.
 He then arranged the wood on the altar and laid the ox atop the wood.
 However, everyone present must have thought he was mad as a March hare when his next move was to so drench the sacrifice with water that it ran off the altar and filled the trench.
 This move probably also caused them no end of consternation because, after more than three years of drought, they were experiencing tremendous water shortages.
-But Elijah probably had no desire for someone to say that a stray spark caught the extremely dry wood and set it afire.
+But Elijah was taking no chances that someone would claim that a stray spark caught the extremely dry wood and set it afire.
 However, when he prayed for the Lord to answer him,

 Then the fire of the Lord fell and consumed the burnt offering and the wood and the stones and the dust, and licked up the water that was in the trench.
 When all the people saw it, they fell on their faces; and they said, "The Lord, He is God; the Lord, He is God."
 (1 Kings 18:38-39 NASB)